-The Company intends to re-start the program and complete the remainder of the 2,500 meters of drilling in the fall of 2020.
-Currently, a small team dedicated to the Ontario exploration properties is conducting surface exploration work to refine targets in advance of the drill program re-start.
 Work on the Ontario projects is primarily funded by proceeds from a flow-through financing.
-As at June 30, 2020, the Company has incurred over \$948,000 of eligible flow-through expenditures on its Ontario properties.
+As at September 30, 2020, the Company incurred \$1,458,782 of eligible flow-through expenditures on its Ontario properties.

 Munro-Croesus Property

 The Munro-Croesus Gold Project is located approximately 75 kilometers (47 miles) east of Timmins, Ontario along Highway 101.
 The 100% owned land package includes the past-producing Croesus Mine, which yielded some of the highest-grade gold ever mined in Ontario.
 The highly prospective geology is proximal to the Porcupine-Destor Deformation Fault Zone and Pipestone Fault and located approximately three kilometers (1.9 miles) northwest and along trend of Pan American Silver's multi-million ounce Fenn-Gib gold deposit.
 Since discovery in 1914, the Croesus Mine property has spent the majority of its history in private hands, with limited modern exploration conducted to date across the greater project area.